Computing Probabilistic Controlled Invariant Sets: Examples

 \section{Examples}

-In this section, three examples are provided to illustrate the effectiveness of the proposed theoretical results.
+In this section, two examples are provided to illustrate the effectiveness of the proposed theoretical results.
 The first one is concerned with comparison between PCIS and RCIS.
-Then two applications are considered: motion planning of a mobile robot in a partitioned space with obstacles and climate regulation of a room.
+Then we consider an application to motion planning of a mobile robot in a partitioned space with obstacles.